gravitational/workshop/k8sprod.md

 Hello World
 ```

-There are a couple of problems with the resulting Dockerfile:
+There are a couple of problems with the resulting Docker image.

 **Size**